-Eric, listen, we got to stop this smuggling because today it may be food but tomorrow it could be guns or bombs, and there are just a few of us guarding a lot of them.
+Eric, listen, we got to stop this smuggling because today it may be food but tomorrow it could be guns or bombs, and there are just a few of us and a lot of them.

 That's a laugh.
-Who's gonna smuggle arms to the Jews?
+Who the hell is gonna smuggle arms to the Jews?
 Even the Poles want nothing to do with the Jews, so what's the worry?